projectcalico/calico/README.md

-# Dikastes - The Decider.
+# Application Layer Policy

-Dikastes is a component of [Project Calico][calico] for enforcing network and application layer authorization policies using [Istio].
+This is a technical preview of Application Layer Policy for [Project Calico][calico], which enforces network and application layer authorization policies using [Istio].

 ## Getting Started

-This guide explains how to install Istio with Dikastes into your cluster, and use it to enforce authorization policies in a simple demo application.
+This guide explains how to install Calico & Istio into your cluster, and use it to enforce authorization policies in a simple demo application.

- ### Prerequisites

 This demo will run on a Calico-enabled Kubernetes cluster.

- * A [Kubernetes][kubernetes] cluster running v1.8 with the following features enabled
+You will need a [Kubernetes][kubernetes] cluster running v1.8 with RBAC and [Initializers] enabled.
-   * RBAC
-   * Initializers
- * Calico v3.0 (beta) with the Kubernetes Data Store

-If you have Istio installed, remove it from the cluster.
-Dikastes relies on several custom-built Istio components which will be installed in the demo.
+If you have Calico or Istio installed, remove them from the cluster.
+This preview relies on the latest Calico build and several custom-built Istio components which will be installed in the demo.

+### Starting a cluster with Vagrant

+If you do not have a test cluster running Kubernetes 1.8 with RBAC and Initializers, this section will walk you through creating one on your local machine using [Vagrant].

+If you already have a test cluster, you can skip to [installing Calico](#install-calico).

+#### Prerequisites

+ - [Vagrant]
+ - [VirtualBox]

+    cd config/cluster
+    vagrant up

+This will create a 3-node Kubernetes cluster in 3 Virtual Box VMs.

+**DO NOT USE THIS IN PRODUCTION**.
+The API server is loaded with a certificate and keypair checked into this repository.
+If you put this in production anyone will be able to impersonate your API server.

+Open VirtualBox and click on one of the created VMs, then click Network and go to the tab for Adapter 2.
+You should see it "Attached to: Host-only Adapter".
+Make a note of the entry in the "Name:" box.
+This is the name of the host-only network adapter you will use to communicate with your cluster.

+Add an IP address to this network adapter and bring it up.

+On Linux

+    sudo ip addr add 172.18.18.1/24 dev <adaptername>
+    sudo ip link set <adaptername> up

+Verify you can ping the master

+    ping 172.18.18.101

+Finally, add the cluster to your kubeconfig and activate the context

+    kubectl config set-cluster vagrant-cluster --server=https://172.18.18.101:6443 --certificate-authority=$(pwd)/apiserver.crt
+    kubectl config set-credentials vagrant-admin --username=admin --password=admin
+    kubectl config set-context vagrant-admin --cluster=vagrant-cluster --user=vagrant-admin
+    kubectl config use-context vagrant-admin

+Verify your kubeconfig is working, for example:

+    kubectl get pods

+### Install Calico

+This technical preview relies on a master build of Calico at present.
+This tutorial and associated manifests will be updated after the next Calico release.

+From the main project directory:

+    kubectl apply -f config/install/05-calico.yaml

 ### Install Istio

-Install the Istio and Dikastes roles, bindings, and components.
+Install the Istio roles, bindings, and components.

     kubectl apply -f config/install/10-istio.yaml